designconversations/designconversations.net/_posts/2017-06-02-episode-002-ian-howard.md

 established design activity at the centre of his enterprises, with the hiring of designers such as Grant Featherston and Fred Lowen.

-In this detailed conversation, Howard discuss his engagement with his uncle William Oyston, Charles Eames, Mary Featherston, Gerald Easden, Robin Day, Terence Conran, Alexander Girard, Harry Sebel, Robin Boyd, Derek Wrigley, Ted Worsley and Colin Barrie.
+In this detailed conversation, Howard discusses his engagement with his uncle William Oyston, Charles Eames, Mary Featherston, Gerald Easden, Robin Day, Terence Conran, Alexander Girard, Harry Sebel, Robin Boyd, Derek Wrigley, Ted Worsley and Colin Barrie.